alex-bakker/chip8/assembler/README.md

 ## Mnemonics Table
 All `0xnnn` can be replaced with a label name, and all numbers must be written in hex.
+Comments are to be written on independent lines and are commenced with the `#` character.
 View [Cowgods Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#1nnn) for what each opcode does.

 | Mnemonic      | Opcode